rshipp/sundara/README.md

-If you need to change the default site directory to something else (to avooid conflicts with a subdiirectory in your site, for example), just tell Sundara where to put the files explicityly:
+If you need to change the default site directory to something else (to avooid conflicts with a subdiirectory in your site, for example), just tell Sundara where to put the files explicitly:

     $ sundara generate mywwwwfiles